 In our own books and records, we record each client's individual entitlement to securities that we hold for that client in a separate client account.
-We also open accounts with CSDs in our own (or in our nominee's or a nominee of our affiliates) name in which we hold clients' securities.
+We also open accounts with CSDs in our own (or in our nominee's) name in which we hold clients' securities.
 We currently make two types of accounts with CSDs available to clients: Individual Client Segregated Accounts (ISAs) and Omnibus Client Segregated Accounts (OSAs).

-An ISA is used to hold the securities of a single client (which can be a single legal entity or an institution representing multiple legal entities) and therefore the client's securities are held separately from the securities of other clients and our own proprietary securities.
+An ISA is used to hold the securities of a single client and therefore the client's securities are held separately from the securities of other clients and our own proprietary securities.

 An OSA is used to hold the securities of a number of clients on a collective basis.
-We do not hold our own proprietary securities in OSAs.
+However, we do not hold our own proprietary securities in OSAs.